Toledo Bend Reservoir on the Texas-Louisiana Border

 Nearby Hodges Gardens State Park in Louisiana features 40 acres of manicured gardens, trails, RV facilities, and a fishing lake.
 It was originally developed designed and opened to the public in 1956 by oil and gas businessman A.J.
 Hodges.
 Today, this 700-acre masterpiece is operated by the Louisiana Office of State Parks.

-Emerald Hills Golf Resort is located across the street from the entrance to the park.
+Emerald Hills Golf Resort is located across the street from the entrance to Hodges Gardens.
 The resort offers an 18-hole championship golf course, overnight accommodations and a restaurant.
 Meeting and conference facilities are also available.
 Other golfing venues include nearby Cypress Bend Golf Resort.

-On the Louisiana side of the lake, other attractions include North Toledo Bend State Park and Ft.
-Jesup State Historic Site.
+On the Louisiana side of the lake, other attractions include North Toledo Bend State Park and Fort Jesup State Historic Site.

 Many is the parish seat of Sabine Parish, located in west Louisiana next to the Texas border, and about 60 miles northwest of the Alexandria metro area.